paulhibbitts/test-docsify-open-course-starter-kit/README.md

 Example Docsify page displaying only page content with the 'Edit this Page' link hidden:
 https://hibbitts-design.github.io/demo-docsify-open-course-starter-kit/#/resources?embedded=true&hidegitlink=true

-To optionally show a footer ('_footer.md' file), use the following:
+To optionally show the footer ('_footer.md' file), use the following:

 `?embedded=true&footer=true`